 Beauty.
 Animation.
 Variety.
 Mystery.
 The Garden is an inspirational place designed to demonstrate horticultural technique, artistic expression and cultural diversity.
 It contains three main gardens, interesting vistas and a communal space for celebrations and festive gatherings.
 As you travel from garden to garden you experience transitions in style, texture, colour and form.

 Redesigning your own garden?
 For a complete list of the plants used in each of our gardens, please go to our flowers page

 The upkeep of these gardens is dependent upon continued fund-raising and support from FRIENDS of The Arboretum.
-For information about making a donation or dedication to The Garden, please contact Arboretum Director, Dr. Shelley Hunt at 519-824-4120 ext.
+For information about making a donation or dedication to The Garden, please contact the Arboretum Director at 519-824-4120 ext.
 52356.